dineshcorp/linuxdocs/Nginx Default File For SSL.md

-# Nginx Default Server Configuration
+# Nginx Default Server Configuration For SSL

 This document provides the default configuration file for an Nginx server, along with detailed explanations for each directive.